spencerthayer/CLI-PHP-CYOA-Game/readme.md

 - **API Key Storage**

-  - Your API key is stored in a hidden file named `.openai_api_key` in the project directory.
+  - Your OpenAI API key is stored in a hidden file named `.openai_api_key` in the project directory.
   - The file permissions are set to `0600`, making it readable and writable only by your user account.
+  - **Do Not Share:** Never share your API key or commit it to any public repository.

 - **Protecting Your API Key**

-  - **Do Not Share:** Never share your API key or commit it to any public repository.
   - **Revoking Access:** If you believe your API key has been compromised, revoke it immediately from your OpenAI account settings.

 - **File Permissions**